andyleggett/website/_posts/articles/2015-08-10-composition.md

 ##Conclusion

-The use of *higher-order* functions and a framework of pre-built functions isn't new to many javascript programmers but the use of composition to create pipelines and break down each step into managable and pure functions, that are easy to reason about and easy to maintain, has made my work more enjoyable.
+The use of *higher-order* functions and a framework of pre-built functions isn't new to many javascript programmers but the use of composition to create pipelines and break down each step into manageable and pure functions, that are easy to reason about and easy to maintain, has made my work more enjoyable.
 Messing around with tons of glue code is not fun and should be avoided at all costs in my opinion.
 Remember you only have a finite number of keystrokes - use them wisely!
 Oh and if you're going to do anything, make sure you're doing it *right* ;)